vimlet/eon/docs/release/tutorial/entries/[4]Components/Tree.md

 </vc-tree>
 ```

-It does not need any other configuration to work and whenever a change is made on the tree is reflected on store data on a invisible way for the user.
+It does not need any other configuration to work and whenever a change is made on the tree it is reflected on the store data in a invisible way for the user.